mibur1/comet/README.md

 ## Important notes

 - This package is at an early stage of development, with frequent changes being made.
-If you intend to use this package at this stage, I kindly ask that you contact me via the email address in the [`pyproject.toml`](https://github.com/mibur1/dfc-multiverse/blob/main/pyproject.toml) file.
+If you intend to use this package at this stage, please feel free to contact me via the email address in the [`pyproject.toml`](https://github.com/mibur1/dfc-multiverse/blob/main/pyproject.toml) file.
-- Many features are not yet tested, so there will be bugs (the question is just how many).
-A comprehensive testing suite and documentation will be added in the near future.
+- Some features are not yet tested, so there will be bugs (the question is just how many).
 ## Installation and Usage

 Please refer to the **[documentation](https://comet-toolbox.readthedocs.io/en/latest/)** for comprehensive installation and usage instructions.